W0lfEagle/ff-blog/src/pages/index.md

     Navigate Transition.
 Harness the power of change.
 Craft a life brimming with possibility and purpose.
   description: >
     Change arrives in many forms.
+Maybe an unwelcome change has turned your life upside down.
+Or perhaps you are feeling stuck and would welcome a change.

-A simple desire for change is the ideal starting point for our work together - even if you don’t know exactly what that change might be.
+    A simple desire for change is the ideal starting point for our work together
+    - even if you don’t know exactly what that change might be.

     Drawing on my own experiences, I specialise in working with clients who have recently moved or experienced significant change in their lives.